pungkula1337anka/Voice-Stuff/PlayArtist.md

 Just network mount your music to your instance and run the py,<br> it will take care of the installation process of VLC and modify the binaries so it can be run safely.<br><br>
 <br><br>
-*If you dont know what to listen to, take a look at* [RandomMusicLoop](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/RandomMusicLoop.md)
+_Not sure what to listen to?
+Take a look at__ [RandomMusicLoop](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/RandomMusicLoop.md)
 <br><br>

 - **1: Create the shell commands.** <br>